 Who is Tommy Shelby’s son in Peaky Blinders?

-Tommy Shelby has two sons.
+Tommy has two sons.
 Charles “Charlie” Shelby is his legitimate son with Grace Burgess, introduced in Season 2.
-Duke Shelby is his illegitimate son with a Romani woman named Zipora, introduced in Season 6.
-Both are alive at the end of the television series, and Duke plays a central role in the upcoming Peaky Blinders film.
+Duke Shelby (born Erasmus Shelby, née Chiriklo) is his illegitimate son with a Romani woman named Zelda Chiriklo, introduced in Season 6.
+Both are alive at the end of the series.
+Duke plays the central role in the 2026 film The Immortal Man.

 What is Tommy Shelby’s son’s name?